algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 I tried but could not get any performance improvement with this, but I still have high hope for this approach because the compiler can (theoretically) remove `sk` and `si`, completely removing any temporary storage and only reading and computing everything once, greatly optimizing the `insert` procedure.

 Insertion can also probably be optimized by using a larger block size as node splits would become rare, but this comes at the cost of slower lookups.
+We could also try different node sizes for different layers: leaves should probably be larger than the internal nodes.

 **Another idea** is to move extra keys on insert to a sibling node, delaying the node split as long as possible.